Scientific & Medical Writing / Editing

 When you submit your grant proposal or manuscript for peer review, you want the reviewers to focus solely on the science.
 If you work with me, you can be confident that the people evaluating your work won’t be distracted by poorly structured text, unclear wording, grammatical mistakes, formatting inconsistencies, or typos.

 Science is a team sport, and so is scientific writing.
 I find it incredibly rewarding to partner with researchers and other writers to help them improve the flow and clarity of their work, whether it’s intended for a technical or a general audience.
-I particularly enjoy working with graduate students, postdoctoral fellows, and other early-career researchers, as well as people who use English as a foreign language—but everyone needs a fresh pair of eyes on their work sometimes.
+I particularly enjoy working with graduate students, postdoctoral fellows, and other early-career researchers, as well as people who use English as an additional language—but everyone needs a fresh pair of eyes on their work sometimes.

 The field of research is less important than for my writing services.
 I still prefer to work in the life sciences, but I have editing experience in other fields, too.
 I’m still proud of the fact that I once caught a photon/proton typo in a nuclear physics grant application, despite not having studied physics for many decades!